Product Updates

 We are introducing the following key improvements in this version.
 To learn more about bug fixes and additional enhancements beyond what is highlighted below, please reference the full release notes.

-• Stability and Performance: This release also includes numerous bug fixes and enhancements to improve the overall stability and performance of the CLI.
+• Stability, security, and performance: This release also includes numerous bug fixes and enhancements to improve the overall stability, security, and performance of the CLI.

 Release notes can be found here.